Quake damages Washington's National Cathedral

 | WASHINGTON

-WASHINGTON Three spires on the Washington National Cathedral, site of state funerals for several U.S. presidents, broke and fell and the U.S. Capitol suffered some minor damage in Tuesday's earthquake.
+WASHINGTON Three spires on the Washington National Cathedral, site of state funerals for several presidents, broke and fell and the Capitol suffered some minor damage in Tuesday's earthquake.

-Richard Weinberg, director of communications at the Episcopal cathedral, said the 30-story central tower had suffered "significant" damage with three of the fleurs-de-lis shaped corner spires breaking off and falling to the ground.
+Richard Weinberg, director of communications at the Episcopal cathedral, said the 30-story-high central tower had suffered "significant" damage with three of the fleurs-de-lys shaped corner spires breaking off and falling to the ground.

 "A fourth is leaning," said Weinberg.
 "There was other minor structural damage to buttresses and smaller pinnacles."